tjhiaj/SignLangDetect/README.md

 ## How I Built It

-First, I specify the path to the folder 'MP_Data' where I will store my training data [line 50]
+First, I grab the model I'll be using to make detections [line 17] and the module containing functions that'll help me draw keypoints [line 18] Then, I specify the path to the folder 'MP_Data' where I will store my training data [line 50]

     The os library lets me use OS dependent funcionality and the os.path module specifically lets me manipulate paths. os.path.join() concatenates the path-like objects passed to it.
 It adds directory separators after every nonempty element!
 In my case, I pass the single argument 'MP_Data' so that is my final path.